The Rise in Opioid Addiction

-- Giving up social activities to use.
+- I am giving up social activities to use.

-- When tolerance to the drug builds up, a person will need to take more of the drug to get the same effect
+- When tolerance to the drug builds up, a person will need to take more of the drug to get the same effect.

-- Withdrawals happen when not using.
+- Withdrawals happen when not used.

-If you or a loved one have two or more of the symptoms above, that is enough for a diagnosis of substance abuse.
-The more symptoms, the more severe the addiction.
+If you or a loved one have two or more of the symptoms above, that is enough for a diagnosis of substance abuse—the more symptoms, the more severe the addiction.

 How can you tell if someone has an opioid abuse problem

-If someone is abusing opiates, there are some specific warning signs that you can look for, that may indicate an opioid abuse problem.
+If someone is abusing opiates, there are some specific warning signs that you can look for that may indicate an opioid abuse problem.
 They include:

-- Visiting multiple doctors or hospitals, for pains and strange ailments with no specific diagnosis or treatment plan.
+- Visiting multiple doctors or hospitals for pains and strange ailments with no specific diagnosis or treatment plan.